 To use a single data line, the MISO and MOSI pins must be connected at each node (in this case only simplex communication is possible).

-Four possible data/clock timing relationships may be chosen (see Figure 59 on page 99) but master and slave must be programmed with the same timing mode.
+Four possible data/clock timing relationships may be chosen (see Figure 57) but master and slave must be programmed with the same timing mode.